 Producer price index for manufactured products measures development in the producer prices of goods manufactured in Finland.
 The index includes both goods sold at home and exported goods.
 The price for domestic goods is the factory price exclusive of taxes and the price for export goods is the f.o.b. price.
 The index covers commodities of industry categories B to E.Read the full definition of the concept

-Producer price indices for services describe the price development in business services provided by enterprises to other enterprises and the public sector.Read the full definition of the concept
+The producer price indices for services describe developments in the prices of services enterprises provide for other enterprises and for general government (BtoB), households (BtoC) and all end users (BtoAll).Read the full definition of the concept

 The price received by farmers for their agricultural products without value added taxes and subsidies on productions on farms or in the first stage of the marketing chain.Read the full definition of the concept